Cairns: Airport

 Cairns International Airport is 7 km north of Cairns City between the CBD and the Northern Beaches.
 The domestic terminal at Cairns Airport underwent an extensive redevelopment which began in 2007 and was completed in 2010.
-In 2023, a new renovation began on the international terminal, which was expected to cost between A$40 and 50 million.
+In 2023, a new renovation began on the international terminal, which was expected to cost A$55 million.

 The airport has a domestic terminal, an international terminal, and a general aviation area.
 The airport handles international flights, and flights to major Australian cities, tourist destinations, and regional destinations throughout North Queensland.
 It is an important base for general aviation serving the Cape York Peninsula and Gulf of Carpentaria communities.
 The Cairns airport is also a base for the Royal Flying Doctor Service.